-(1) Telephones: Government telephones are for conducting official business.
+- (1) Telephones: Government telephones are for conducting official business.
 Employees are permitted to make occasional and reasonable personal calls that are of limited duration if they do not interfere with an employee's official duties or result in unreasonable cost to the government, such as brief calls within the local commuting area to locations that can only be reached during working hours (e.g., car repair shop, doctor) or to their residence within the local commuting area (e.g., to arrange transportation, check on a sick family member).
 Employees may not make personal long distance calls at government expense except in an emergency.
-Discussions relating to classified information must be conducted using secure equipment only, e.g., Secure Telephone Unit (STU) or Secure Terminal Equipment (STE), and in accordance with approved procedures.
+Discussions relating to classified information must be conducted using secure equipment only, e.g., Secure Telephone Unit (STU) or Secure Terminal Equipment (STE), and in accordance with approved procedures. - (2) Email: The government e-mail system is provided for conducting official TSA business.
+However, limited personal use is authorized as long as this use does not interfere with official duties or cause degradation of network services. - (a) Employees are prohibited from sending e-mail or enclosures that are obscene, hateful, harmful, malicious, deceptive, hostile, threatening, abusive, vulgar, defamatory, profane, or racially, sexually, or ethnically objectionable.
+Under no circumstances should the government e-mail systems be used to foster commercial interests, individual profit, partisan political endeavors, private fund raising, or passing chain letters.
+Refer to TSA Information Assurance Handbook for additional information. - (b) Email should not contain any inappropriate messages that ridicule or may be offensive to others based on race, religion (e.g. religious or biblical references), color, sex, age, disability, national origin, sexual orientation, marital or parental status, or genetic information. - (3) Electronic communication devices, including but not limited to cellular phones, smart phones, pagers, or other mobile devices: Government-furnished electronic communication devices are for conducting official TSA business.
+The use of such devices should be consistent with assigned duties and responsibilities or consistent with the official business interests of TSA or other authorized purposes.
+An employee's use of electronic communication devices must not adversely reflect on TSA or negatively impact its ability to discharge its mission, cause embarrassment to the agency, or cause the public and/or TSA to question the employee's reliability, judgment or trustworthiness.
+The use of government-issued electronic communication devices is subject to the restrictions listed in D.(2) above.

-- (2) Email: The government e-mail system is provided for the conduct of official TSA business.
-However, limited personal use is authorized as long as this use does not interfere with official duties or cause degradation of network services. - (a) Employees are prohibited from sending e-mail or enclosures that are obscene, hateful, harmful, malicious, hostile, threatening, abusive, vulgar, defamatory, profane, or racially, sexually, or ethnically objectionable.
-Under no circumstances shall the government e-mail systems be used to foster commercial interests, individual profit, partisan political endeavors, private fund raising, or passing chain letters.
-Refer to TSA Information Assurance Handbook for additional information. - (b) Email shall not contain any inappropriate messages that ridicule, or that may be offensive to others based on race, religion (e.g. religious or biblical references), color, sex, age, disability, national origin, sexual orientation, marital or parental status, or genetic information. - (3) Electronic communication devices, including but not limited to cellular phones, pagers, and Blackberry devices: Electronic communication devices are for conducting official TSA business.
-The use of such devices shall be consistent with assigned duties and responsibilities or consistent with the official business interests of TSA or other authorized purposes.
-An employee's use of electronic communication device must not adversely reflect on TSA or negatively impact its ability to discharge its mission, cause embarrassment to the agency, or cause the public and/or TSA to question the employee's reliability, judgment or trustworthiness.
-The use of government-issued electronic communication devices are subject to the restrictions listed in D(2) above. - (a) Texting while driving: - (i) Employees shall not engage in text messaging1 when using a TSA owned electronic communication device while driving2.
+- (a) Texting while driving: - (i) Employees must not engage in text messaging1 when using any handheld or other electronic communication device while driving.2